verona-interfaces/player/api/asyncapi.md

 <tr>
   <td>playerConfig.directDownloadUrl </td>
   <td>string</td>
   <td><p>After starting the player and loading the unit definition and former responses, it might be necessary to load additional code or data from the server.
-This data is identified by an resource ID (ususally a file name).
+This data is identified by an resource ID (usually a file name).
 The player can download this resource by itself without further interaction with the host frontend.
 The property directDownloadUrl provides the url for download.
 The player extends this url by an url separator &quot;/&quot; and the resource ID (uri-encoded if needed).</p>
 </td>
   <td><em>Any</em></td>
 </tr>